openframeworks/ofSite/_documentation/gl/ofFbo.markdown

    Bind OpenGL GL_FRAMEBUFFER target to this ofFbo

-warning: If you use this method, you need to manually keep track of the
+Warning:  If you use this method, you need to manually keep track of the
           currently bound framebuffer, if you ever want to restore state.
           * use ofBaseGLRenderer::getCurrentFramebuffer() to query the current framebuffer binding state within the renderer.